-Traditional prospecting casts a wide net, but B2B buyers have never been pickier about who they'll talk to.
+Traditional prospecting casts a wide net, but B2B buyers now ignore most outreach.
+Generic messages get deleted, cold calls go to voicemail, and mass emails land in spam.
 Generic outreach is ignored, cold calls go straight to voicemail, and mass email campaigns land in spam folders.

-Account-based prospecting works with better math.
+Account-based prospecting narrows your focus: 50 companies likely to buy, not 500 random prospects hoping for replies.
 You outline 50 companies that are actually likely to buy from you, not 500 random prospects hoping a few will respond.

 Then, you look at their recent announcements and tech stack, find out who the decision-makers are, and map out how your solution fits their specific needs.

 When you finally do reach out, you're talking about problems they actually have.
-Yes, you’ll have fewer prospects, but the conversations you have will be much more meaningful.
+You'll have fewer prospects, but higher response rates and faster deal cycles.

-Below, we'll show you how to implement account-based prospecting properly, not the "Hi [Company Name]" approach that fools nobody.
+Below, we'll show you how to implement account-based prospecting with real research, coordinated outreach, and signal-based timing.

 What is account-based prospecting?